PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-06 07:56:56
+Last updated: 2024-04-06 07:58:02
-Random Quote: I'm only nine years oldMost evil doesn't start till puberty. - Sheldon
+Random Quote: Sometimes distance is the only way to find peace.
+So you can heal your wound. - Berlin